pughlab/MEDIPIPE/README.md

 ### How it works
-This is schematic diagram shows you how pipeline works:
+This schematic diagram shows you how pipeline works:

 <img src="figures/cfmedip-seq-pipeline.png" alt="Schematic_diagram" style="width:100.0%" />